Christian Yelich Player Props: Brewers vs. Athletics

 Christian Yelich At The Plate

-- Yelich leads Milwaukee with an OBP of .353, plus a team-best slugging percentage of .393.
+- Yelich has an OPS of .738, fueled by an OBP of .350 to go with a slugging percentage of .389.
+All three of those stats lead Milwaukee hitters this season.

-- Among qualifying batters in MLB action, he ranks 88th in batting average, 42nd in on-base percentage, and 113th in slugging.
+- He ranks 87th in batting average, 43rd in on base percentage, and 119th in slugging among the qualified hitters in MLB action.

+- Yelich has picked up a hit in 62.9% of his 62 games this season, with multiple hits in 24.2% of those games.

-- Yelich has driven home a run in 17 games this season (27.9%), including more than one RBI in 11.5% of his games and producing three or more of his team's runs on one occasion..
+- In 17 games this season (27.4%), Yelich has picked up an RBI, and in seven of those games (11.3%) he had two or more.
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.